jamesattard/pandas_ladder/README.md

 # pandas-ladder

-This project demonstrates how to use Pandas to first create a timeseries binning dataframe which is done grouped and aggregated accordingly by a number of columns.
+This project demonstrates how to use Pandas to first create a timeseries binning dataframe which is first grouped and aggregated accordingly by a number of columns.

 The dataset is then pivoted through the stack() method.